open-joinbase/JoinBase/README.md

 Welcome to JoinBase Community.

-[JoinBase](https://JoinBase.io/) is the first, fastest, end-to-end IoT Database.
-JoinBase wants to empower all people in this era through one idea - open product: the use to the product itself is free, services on the top of the use could be requested via the community freely or the commercial support.
+[JoinBase](https://JoinBase.io/) is the first, fastest, end-to-end IoT database, and is free to run on the cloud or on the edge as you like.

-We really hope to hear from users and help users to fix any problem.
-If you find some good features which JoinBase should support but not support now, don't hesitate to tell us what you think.
-We are honored to bring them for you.

 ## Get the Community Edition